Plebware/Plebware.github.io/index.md

      alt="Juelz and Otto have your back sticker" height="200">

-**Welcome to PlebWare** — a publishing and learning platform built around Linux, AI, writing, creativity, and the pursuit of lifelong learning.
+Welcome to **PlebWare** — a personal knowledge publishing platform dedicated to Linux, Artificial Intelligence, writing, creativity, research, and the pursuit of lifelong learning.

-This site is best experienced on a **PC or large-screen device**, although a great deal of work has gone into making it mobile-friendly and enjoyable to use on smartphones and tablets. 📱✨ **Mobile Viewing Note:** After reviewing the menu layout on **Plebware.github.io**, the decision has been made to keep the current menu design rather than reduce the links from four items per line to two.
-The existing layout provides a compact overview of the available sections and keeps navigation efficient on larger screens.
-Android users are recommended to use **Landscape Mode 🔄📲** when browsing the site, as this gives the menus more space and creates a cleaner, more desktop-like experience. 🖥️🚀 Plebware continues to focus on accessibility, practicality, and making the best use of available screen space. 🌐🔑

-Over the last fifty days, PlebWare has undergone a major rebuild from the ground up.
-The structure, content framework, and navigation systems have all been redesigned and refined.

-Today, the platform stands at approximately **99% completion and is fully functional**.
-The final 1% consists mainly of visual polishing, image refinements, and a small scaling issue on certain mobile devices.
+Whether you're here to explore tutorials, discover new ideas, read articles, or simply satisfy your curiosity, PlebWare has been designed to make knowledge accessible, organised, and enjoyable to explore.

+## 💻 Best Viewing Experience

+PlebWare is best experienced on a desktop or large-screen device, where the full navigation system and content layout can be appreciated.
+Considerable effort has also gone into ensuring the site remains mobile-friendly and comfortable to use on smartphones and tablets.

+### 📱 Mobile Viewing Notes

+After carefully reviewing the site's navigation, the decision was made to retain the current menu layout.
+Displaying four navigation items per row provides a compact overview of the platform and makes it easier to browse the many available sections without excessive scrolling.

+For the best mobile experience, **Android users are encouraged to browse in Landscape Mode** 🔄📲, which provides additional horizontal space and delivers a cleaner, more desktop-like interface.

+PlebWare continues to prioritise accessibility, practicality, and making the most effective use of available screen space.

+## 🚀 Platform Status

+Following an extensive architectural redesign and content reorganisation, the PlebWare platform has now entered its **Production & Publishing** phase.

+The site's core architecture is stable and operational, including:

+* ✅ Unified visual theme
+* ✅ Twelve knowledge modes
+* ✅ Comprehensive content taxonomy
+* ✅ Stable navigation system
+* ✅ GitHub Actions publishing workflow
+* ✅ AI governance and publishing policies
+* ✅ Integrated legacy projects
+* ✅ Scalable knowledge architecture

+With the platform itself now complete, the primary focus has shifted from development to **publishing, expanding, and continually refining the library of knowledge**.
+New articles, tutorials, white papers, devotionals, fiction, and research will continue to be added as the collection grows.

-Thank you for visiting, and welcome to the next chapter of PlebWare.
+Thank you for visiting PlebWare and being part of its continuing journey.

+**Otto & Juelz**
-**Otto and Juelz - Still at Your Service**
+*Still at Your Service.*

 🏆 🏆 🏆 🏆 🏆
 ## 🧹 Everyday Sub‑Categories